schuchert/wikispaces/pages/scala.example.rpn.md

 ---
 title: scala.example.rpn
 ---
 I'm back to learning Scala.
-I'm starting with [Rpn+Calculator.WithRefactoringAndPatterns](Rpn+Calculator.WithRefactoringAndPatterns).
+I'm starting with [Rpn Calculator With Refactoring And Patterns](Rpn_Calculator.WithRefactoringAndPatterns).
 Here are a few examples of the code I've create.
 I'd appreciate feedback of any kind.

 SpecTest looks nice as do Scala specs.
 I wanted a basic unit testing framework and it turns out the number of moving parts for Java is small, so I'm using it and I"ll be using scala specs for more rejection-check orientation.